-Any recent side effects experienced while taking drugs
+Any recent side effects experienced while taking medications

 Any diagnostic testing or new treatments recommended by another health care practitioner

-Any time they are not taking drugs as prescribed and the reason for it (for example, “I seem to get stomach cramps from the drug” or “I cannot afford the drug”)
+Any time they are not taking medications as prescribed and the reason for it (for example, “I seem to get stomach cramps from the medication” or “I cannot afford the medication”)

 Any changes in personal information, including major life events (such as retirement, change in marital status, a death in the family, or a move to a different home)

 Lists should be written down in advance.
 During a busy office visit, people can easily forget or become distracted from what they planned to say.
 The list should also be prioritized, with the most important items listed first.
-Symptoms should be described as accurately and precisely as possible, being careful not to minimize or exaggerate them.
+Symptoms should be described as accurately and precisely as possible, being careful not to minimize or exaggerate them, including their frequency, duration, and what makes them worse or better.
 Reading about or talking with someone who has had a disorder or a recommended diagnostic test or treatment before a visit may enable people to ask more specific, useful questions.